This email was sent to students who are on Academic Probation Level 1 for fall quarter.

 Here’s what this means: The required steps listed below are designed to help you get back on track with your academic goals, improve your GPA and avoid moving to the next level of probation.

 We have confidence in you!
 We believe you can raise your GPA, but it is important that you contact the Retention Program to discuss your situation and develop a plan.
-For this reason, a registration hold will be placed on your student account, which will prevent you from registering for winter quarter classes, until you complete the steps listed here.
+For this reason, a registration hold has been placed on your student account, which will prevent you from registering for winter quarter classes, until you complete the steps listed here.